-Monthly, recorded house meetings are held, where children and young people can set their own agenda, and help with decision-making about aspects of the home, for instance; holidays, decoration, activities etc. Key working sessions can serve the same purpose for those who find it easier to pass on their thoughts one-to-one or struggle to express their feelings in a group.
+Monthly, recorded house-meetings are held, where children and young people can set their own agenda, and help with decision making about aspects of the home, for instance; holidays, decoration, activities etc. Key working sessions can serve the same purpose for those who find it easier to pass on their thoughts one-to-one or struggle to express their feelings in a group.

-Their views are recorded in Charms (an online system), for example, regarding bullying, any restraint, consequences of actions etc. The Registered Manager will use this information as part of their monitoring of the home under Regulation 45 of the Children's Homes Regulations 2015.
+Their views are recorded in Charms (online system), for example, regarding bullying, any restraint, consequences of actions etc. The Registered Manager will use this information as part of their monitoring of the home under Regulation 45 of the Children's Homes Regulations 2015.

-Views are regularly sought from parents and social workers about the care that young people receive at Fir Tree Lodge.
-As well as obtaining this verbally, we also send out quarterly feedback forms to families and professionals involved in the child/young person's life.
+Views are regularly sought from parents and social workers about the care that young people receive at Hunthorn.
+As well as obtaining this verbally, we also send out annual feedback forms to families and professionals involved in the child/young person's life.
 We try to use this to improve what we do.
 We are proud to have been awarded Investors in Children Gold status, which demonstrates our commitment to listening to feedback and acting on it.

-As part of Regulation 44 of the Children's Homes Regulations 2015, an independent visitor from SKY LARK, comes to the home and provides a report of their findings which is then shared with the management of the home and Ofsted.
+As part of Regulation 44 of the Children's Homes Regulations 2015, an independent visitor from Skylark Consultants, comes to the home and provides a report of their findings which is then shared with the management of the home and Ofsted.
 One of their tasks is to spend time talking to children/young people to form an opinion about the quality of care we provide.
-Ofsted also seeks the views of children/young people, families and social workers as part of their inspection process.
+Ofsted also seek the views of children/young people, families and social workers as part of their inspection process.

-Fir Tree Lodge is subject to Local Safeguarding Procedures.
-All of the team undertake safeguarding training and are made familiar with these procedures.
+Hunthorn is subject to the Durham Safeguarding Procedures.
+All team members undertake safeguarding training and are made familiar with these procedures.
 Safeguarding refresher training is available via e-learning courses.

-We use safer recruitment processes and practice safe care procedures.
+We use safer recruitment processes in line with Durham Safeguarding Children Partnership, (DSCP), and practice safe care procedures.
 We also have lone working policies and procedures to safeguard everyone involved.